 School Administration, M.S.A.

-The Master of School Administration (MSA) meets state standards for North Carolina Level I administrator licensure (school principal).
-The degree requires 42 semester hours.
+The Master of School Administration (M.S.A.) meets state standards for North Carolina Level I administrator licensure (school principal).
+The degree requires 42 credit hours.
 Students engage the content of leadership preparation through graduate classroom engagement and assignments, observing schools and school leaders in their practice, and performing tasks under the supervision of a school-based and university mentor during the internship.

 Courses are offered in the evenings during the Fall and Spring terms and at various times in the Summer term.
 Courses are offered off campus or in blended, online formats.
 Most students are enrolled part-time.

 For information regarding deadlines and requirements for admission, please see the Guide to Graduate Admissions.

 In addition to the application materials required by The Graduate School, applicants must submit a resume or curriculum vitae and a personal statement (see departmental website for topic and details).
 Qualified applicants will have at least 3 years of teaching or other professional educational experience (not limited to public schools).

 Degree Program Requirements